EuclidProtocol/docs/docs/Euclid Smart Contracts/CosmWasm/Factory.md

 Send a message to the VLP requesting the addition of liquidity to the specified token pair.
 There are two types of tokens that can be used:
 - **Native:** For native, funds should be attached along with the message.
-- **CW20:** For CW20, the tokens should be provided to the factory contract as an CW20 allowance before calling `AddLiquidityRequest`.
+- **CW20:** For CW20, the tokens should be provided to the factory contract as a CW20 allowance before calling `AddLiquidityRequest`.
 The factory will then handle the transfer of the tokens to the pool.

 <Tabs tabs={[
 {